 These should also include a schedule which identifies what actions will be monitored, by whom, the frequency and the responsible sign-off person to confirm monitoring has been undertaken.
 Monitoring procedures, forms and checklists may be required and legislative requirements and licence standards/or exposure standard limits (e.g. dust emissions), if existing, listed and the metrics for measurement clearly stated.
 Any contingency plans, preventive or corrective action procedures should be identified and detailed in the plan to mitigate failures identified through monitoring.

 Example: A simple waste schedule will allow weekly or monthly waste data (from each waste stream on site) to be recorded and compared to any targets set.
 The metrics for reporting should relate the amount of waste created, recycled and land filled to the amount of production e.g. total waste / unit production; recycled waste / unit production etc. This will assist in tracking the efficiency of any measures implemented to reduce or better manage waste.
-Monthly reporting to senior management will assist in evaluating overall progress and provide a basis for review and improvement decisions if necessary.
+Monthly reporting to senior management will assist in evaluating overall progress and provide a basis for review and improvement decisions, if necessary.

 Environmental Performance